Transversality-Enforced Tight-Binding Models for 3D Photonic Crystals aided by Topological Quantum Chemistry: Introduction

-The pseudo-orbitals constructed via these two procedures match, are symmetry-constrained and constitute an effective representation of the photonic band structure.
-In a second step, we show how to use of that set of pseudo-orbitals to perform a TB model that replicates the band structure of the 3D PhC.
-By comparing it to the one obtained via the numerical software: MIT Photonic Bands (MPB), we verify that it constitutes a reliable model of the crystal.
-Moreover, we explain how to introduce the effects of a static magnetic field into the model and check the validity of the proposed method by comparison with MPB calculations.
+Next, we show how to use the set of pseudo-orbitals to build a TETB model replicating the band structure of the 3D PhC.
+Comparing it to the bands obtained via the numerical software MIT Photonic Bands (MPB)~\cite{johnson2001block}, we verify that the TETB constitutes a reliable crystal model, replicating the dispersion properties, symmetry content, and topology of the PhC.
+Additionally, we explain how to introduce the effects of a static magnetic field into the model and check the validity of the proposed method by comparison with MPB calculations.

+Our conclusions and outlook are presented in section III.
+At the same time, technical details and explicit step-by-step examples of the application of the three methods for solving the Diophantine system of equations can be found in the Supplementary Material (SM) \cite{SuppMat} (see also Refs. \cite{cano2021band,hwang2019fragile,van2018higher,perez2015symmetry,watanabe2018space} therein), where we also consider another example of a crystal with SG $Pm\Bar{3}m$ (No. 221).
+This is a simpler case compared to the crystal with SG $Pn\Bar{3}m$ (No. 224) and it is a perfect system to introduce a more didactical deduction of the TETB model.
+Additionally, since the enumeration method is the only one that will give all optimal solutions in all cases, we have developed a code that implements such method and posted it on GitHub~\cite{github}.
+The functions necessary to implement the algorithm are already predefined in the provided GitHub repository, making the method user-friendly.
+Moreover, some examples are provided to help understand how the code works.